Brown Recluse Spiders

 And if they have gotten inside with you, some areas that you want to watch out for are

 • In closets,

 • In clothing,

 • Around the plumbing in the bathroom and kitchen (water sources)

-If you have reason to believe that there are Brown Recluses in or around your home and you wear long sleeves and gloves to prevent yourself from being bitten.
-Brown recluse spiders also live above suspended ceilings, behind baseboards and woodwork, and within ducts and registers.
+If you have reason to believe that there are Brown Recluses in or around your home, wear long sleeves and gloves to prevent yourself from being bitten.
+Brown recluse spiders live above suspended ceilings, behind baseboards and woodwork, and within ducts and registers.

 Thorough inspections are needed to detect and treat hidden infestations.

-Outdoors the spiders may be found in barns, sheds, woodpiles, and under anything laying on the ground.
-They also commonly reside behind shutters.
-Migration indoors can be reduced by moving firewood, building materials, and debris away from foundations.
-Sealing cracks and holes in a building’s exterior can further help to keep these, and other pests, outdoors.
-Some of the more common entry points for brown recluse spiders include gaps under doors, vents and utility penetrations, beneath the bottommost edge of siding, and where eaves and soffits meet the sides of buildings.
+Some common entry points for brown recluse spiders include gaps under doors, vents, and utility penetrations, beneath the bottommost edge of the siding, and where eaves and soffits meet the sides of buildings.
 Outdoor populations of brown recluse spiders are less common in the northern portions of its range.

-Brown recluse spiders are difficult to eradicate, largely because of their secretive habits.
+Brown recluse spiders are challenging to eradicate, primarily because of their secretive habits.
 Virtually any dark, undisturbed area can serve as harborage, and many such places occur within buildings.
 Because of this (and the potential health threat), treatment is best performed by professionals.

 Exclusion, Avoiding Bites